Take a 21-month Break From Paying Interest

 Why We Rate This The Top Balance Transfer Card

 Balance transfer credit cards are basically measured by a single standard — time.
 It's all about how much time they give you to pay down debt without interest.
-By that standard, the Citi® Diamond Preferred® Card Card’s is the longest of any card available on the market today.
+By that standard, the BankAmericard® credit card's is the longest of any card available on the market today.

 What we're seeing is the drive interest from people who…